SatcherInstitute/health-equity-tracker/README.md

 ## Testing Pub/Sub triggers

-To test a Cloud Function or Cloud Run service triggered by a Pub/Sub topic, run `gcloud pubsub topics publish projects/<project-id>/topics/<your_topic_name> --message "your_message" --attribute=KEY1=VAL1,KEY2=VAL2`
+To test a Cloud Run service triggered by a Pub/Sub topic, run `gcloud pubsub topics publish projects/<project-id>/topics/<your_topic_name> --message "your_message" --attribute=KEY1=VAL1,KEY2=VAL2`

-- `your_topic_name` is the name of the topic the function specified as a trigger.
+- `your_topic_name` is the name of the topic that triggers the service.
 - `your_message` is the json message that will be serialized and passed to the `'data'` property of the event.
 Eg: `"{'id':'<workflow_id>',...}"`
 - `attribute` is the list of attributes passed to the event.